Virginia Tech: Power plant

+The campus includes a coal-powered central steam power plant that provides nearly 90 percent of its buildings with heat and electricity.
+Many miles of tunnels, steam lines, and piping are accessed from a central access point on the Drillfield, and only personnel with confined-space training are permitted to enter the underground network.

 Student life

 There are more than 700 student organizations on campus.
 Some of these organizations include Bolt at Virginia Tech which builds electric racing motorcycles; PRISM a student-run ad agency; BASIS at Virginia Tech the largest student-run fixed income portfolio group in the nation managing $5 million; the Chocolate Milk Club; and a Young Life Chapter.
 Over 9,300 Virginia Tech students reside on campus.

-The VT campus is home to twenty-eight residence halls housing both undergraduate and graduate students, and several more are either in the planning stages or under construction.
-The university has on-campus housing for graduate and professional students who are single; the housing may not accommodate families and spouses.

-Typically, all freshmen are required to live on-campus.
-However, for the 2019 application year, first year students had the opportunity to live off-campus.
-This was the result of an unexpectedly large admission rate.
-In order to live on-campus, students must fill out the Virginia Tech Housing and Dining Contract, which requires students to purchase a major meal plan.

 Campus residence halls

 Corps of Cadets

 Until 1923, every able-bodied male was required to participate for four years in the Virginia Tech Corps of Cadets.
 The requirement was changed to two years until 1964, when participation became voluntary.
 Members of the ROTC program are required to participate in the Corps of Cadets.
 Virginia Tech remains one of three public universities in the United States with both an active corps of cadets and regular civilian students on its campus (Texas A&M University and the University of North Georgia are the other two).

 More than 1,000 cadets reside on the campus of Virginia Tech.
 The Corps of Cadets Community is located in the Upper Quad, which features some of the oldest buildings on campus.
 Cadet dorms are also known as "cadet barracks".
 Two new dormitories were constructed on the Upper Quad to house all of the cadets.
 Pearson Hall replaced Rasche Hall in November 2015, and in August 2017, Brodie Hall was replaced by the New Cadet Dorm (a.k.a.
 "New Brodie").
 Former cadet dorms, Thomas Hall and Monteith Hall were demolished in 2017.
 Their sites are planned to be used as green space for the foreseeable future.